debiki/talkyard-prod-one/README.md

 -->

-A new Docker network
+Docker networks
 ----------------

-Talkyard creates its own Docker network, and assigns static IPs to the containers.
+Talkyard creates its own Docker subnets, for security reasons, and assigns static IPs to the containers.
-Otherwise, if a container restarts, Docker might give it a new IP, and the other containers then couldn't find it it. — Unless they're also restarted, so all things that have cached the old stale IP, picks up the new IP instead.
-Or unless one starts using something like Traefik.
+Without static IPs, then, if a container restarts, Docker might give it a new IP, and the other containers then couldn't find it it. — Unless they're also restarted, so all things that have cached the old stale IP, pick up the new IP instead.
-But static IPs is simpler. <!-- Maybe later: [docker_dyn_ips] -->

-You can choose the network IP range in the `.env` file — there's this variable:
+You can choose the network IP ranges.
+Open the `.env` file, scroll down and you'll see:

 ```
-INTERNAL_NET_SUBNET=172.26.0.0/25
+FE_PUB_NET_SUBNET=...
+FE_INT_NET_SUBNET=...
+BE_INT_NET_SUBNET=...
+...
 ```